Who Cares About Kelsey? DIGITAL DOWNLOAD Education Kit

 Six individuals describe their experiences with restraint and seclusion in schools, and the devastating physical and emotional injuries they suffered as a result.
 Visit StopHurtingKids.com to learn more about the campaign.

-- A license to use the DVD Kit materials for educational, instructional and institutional use, including password-protected streaming rights for classroom/course use only.
+- A license to use the DIGITAL DOWNLOAD Education Kit materials for educational, instructional and institutional use, including password-protected streaming rights for classroom/course use only.
 Providing general access to the film and/or charging admission is strictly prohibited.

-- Who Cares About Kelsey? educational materials (60+ pages in digital format on an enclosed CD):
+- Who Cares About Kelsey? educational materials (60+ pages on a downloadable PDF):

 - Discussion Guide for Who Cares About Kelsey?, as well as guides for mini-films